Experimental characterization of fragile topology in an acoustic metamaterial: Abstract

 \section{Abstract}

 Symmetries crucially underlie the classification of topological phases of matter.
-Most materials, both natural as well as architectured, posses crystalline symmetries.
-Recent theoretical works unveiled that these crystalline symmetries can stabilize {\em fragile} Bloch bands that challenge our very notion of topology: while answering to the most basic definition of topology, one can trivialize these bands through the addition of trivial Bloch bands.
-While an intriguing concept by itself, there was no known direct experimental consequence of fragile topology.
-Here, we present an unambiguous spectral signature of fragility in an acoustic crystal in the form of spectral flow under twisted boundary conditions.
-Additionally, we fully characterize the symmetry properties of the measured acoustic response to firmly establish the fragile nature of the low-lying Bloch bands.
+Most materials, both natural as well as architectured, possess crystalline symmetries.
+Recent theoretical works unveiled that these crystalline symmetries can stabilize fragile Bloch bands that challenge our very notion of topology: while answering to the most basic definition of topology, one can trivialize these bands through the addition of trivial Bloch bands.
+Here, we fully characterize the symmetry properties of the response of an acoustic metamaterial to establish the fragile nature of the low-lying Bloch bands.
 Additionally, we present a spectral signature in the form of spectral flow under twisted boundary conditions.

 While topological properties of phases of matter seem to be an omnipresent theme in contemporary condensed matter research, there is no unique defining property of what a ``topological'' system is.\cite{Wen19} For strongly interacting phases, one might use as a definition the existence of fractionalized excitations or the presence of long-range entanglement.\cite{Wen91a} For non-interacting systems, bulk-boundary correspondences can often be captured by topological indices such as Chern or winding numbers.\cite{Chiu15} Despite the vast differences between the various instances of topological matter, all these phases have one common denominator: one cannot smoothly transform the system to an ``atomic limit'' of disconnected elementary blocks separated in space.